intellead/intellead-data/DOCUMENTATION.md

 intellead-data is a very smaller component that provide a simple way to receive data, store and retrieval.
 This way you do not need to install any other components for this to work.
 <h4>Dependencies</h4>
-Despite what has been said above, today this application receives data from RDStation through a webhook made available by Digital Results.
+Despite what has been said above, today this application receives data from RDStation through a webhook made available by Resultados Digitais.
 That way you need to use RDStation and configure a webhook to receive the data.
 In the configuration section, we'll talk a bit more about this.
 <h4>Get a copy</h4>
 I like to encourage you to contribute to the repository.<br>